SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme_AMS_-_Ateme_Titan_Live.md

 # Ateme AMS - Ateme Titan Live

-This driver is exported by the [Ateme AMS](xref:Connector_help_Ateme_AMS) driver and contains a limited number of parameters defined in the parent driver.
+This connector is exported by the [Ateme AMS](xref:Connector_help_Ateme_AMS) connector and contains a limited number of parameters defined in the parent connector.

 ## About